Create a New TARPN Network From Scratch

 where hams used common channels for many stations attempting to do mixed use text delivery.

-Many stations sharing a channel without a serious attempt to manage the available channel capacity vs agressiveness of the stations led to frequent communications failures.
+More than 2 stations sharing a channel without a serious attempt to manage the available channel capacity vs agressiveness of the stations led to frequent communications failures.

 The TARPN plan solves that problem, but there is much history here.